Markdown and LaTeX introduction

 We can use LaTeX to write mathematical equations in Markdown.
 To

-write inline LaTeX formula use a single $
+write inline LaTeX formula use a single $ before and

-the equation and use a double $
+after the equation and use a double $ to display

-to display equations.
+equations.

 The following provides a quick reference of the most commonly used LaTeX syntax.
 You may find a more extensive references about mathematical formulas at LaTeX Wikibooks.